 One of the biggest changes in international adoption came in 2008 when the Hague Convention went fully into effect in the United States.
 The Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption (Convention) first appeared in 1993 and was signed by the U.S. in 1994.
 The purpose of the Hague Convention is to ensure that intercountry adoptions are completed in the most ethical way possible and that no child is trafficked from one country into another.
 Per the Hague Convention, all countries who are signatories must demonstrate that a child is indeed an orphan and that every attempt has been made to place that child in-country before the child becomes eligible for intercountry adoption.
 Additionally, every country must operate with a central adoption authority (which in the U.S. is the U.S. Department of State) and every adoption agency must be Hague accredited.

 While the sentiment behind the Convention is undoubtedly a good one, the necessary steps of becoming Hague Convention compliant have left many poorer countries unable to meet its standards.
 Countries need to create a central adoption authority and adoption agencies need to be registered as Hague accredited.
-This has led to increased fees, both by the U.S. based adoption agencies and by the sending countries.
+This has led to increased fees, both by the U.S.-based adoption agencies and by the sending countries.
 In the Hague Convention’s short history, several countries, such as India, have closed for a time to revamp intercountry adoption policies and to create a central adoption authority.
 Becoming Hague Convention compliant is not an easy task.
 Even within the United States, though the U.S. signed the Convention in 1994, it was not until 2008 that the Conventions guidelines went into full effect.
 And even when countries do become Hague Convention compliant, as in the case of Vietnam, the United States may still rule that international adoption standards have not been met.
 In 2007, there were 828 adoptions from Vietnam to the United States.
 In 2018, there were 28.

 Just as the cost of intercountry adoption has risen, so too have the wait times.
-In order for a child to be found eligible for intercounty adoption, the sending country must prove the child is indeed an orphan and that every effort has been made to find that child a forever home in-country.
+For a child to be found eligible for intercounty adoption, the sending country must prove the child is indeed an orphan and that every effort has been made to find that child a forever home in-country.
 These two elements of the intercountry adoption process take time.
 As a result, those children eligible for intercountry adoption are older.
 This is a very different landscape than in 2004.
 In 2004, most children adopted internationally were under the age of 2.
 Today, most children are between the ages of 18 months and 7 years old.
 When considering adoption, some prospective adoptive parents may prefer to adopt younger children or infants, which may be one of the reasons fewer families are turning towards international adoption.

 In addition to being older, almost all children available for intercountry adoption are special needs.
 Special needs may be categorized as minor/correctable needs (such as vision issues, mild hearing loss, and cleft lip/palate) while others are more lifelong complex needs (such as spina bifida, congenital heart disease, HIV positive, or Down’s Syndrome).
 Sometimes, a child’s special need is simply age (typically over the age of 4) and sometimes, a child’s special need is that the child is a member of a sibling group, as is common in adoptions from Colombia.
 Many hopeful adoptive parents may be intimidated by the idea of special needs adoption, which may detract a couple from pursuing an international adoption.
-But as a dear friend always says, these kids biggest special need is a loving forever home.
+But as a dear friend always says, these kids’ biggest special need is a loving forever home.

 It should also be noted that the signing of the Hague Convention by the United States brought an end to intercountry adoption from some of the top sending countries.
 Guatemala, for example, stopped intercountry adoptions amid rumors of corruption.
 In 2007, 4,726 children were adopted from Guatemala to the United States.
 That same year, 5,453 children were adopted from China to the United States.
 But the country of Guatemala is 88 times smaller than China.
 That there should be that many children legitimately eligible for intercountry adoption is almost impossible.
 Though many critics may blame the increased steps and costs associated with the Hague Convention as the reason intercountry adoption is declining, it is important to remember that every adoption must be completed in the most ethical way possible.